-Challenge number Detail of challenge 1 Low uptake of extra-curricular enrichment opportunities 2 Reading is a challenge to some of our Pupil Premium children due to poor parental engagement 3 Writing is a challenge for some our Pupil Premium children due to poorer grammatical understanding and vocabulary acquisition.
-4 Mathematical fluency and reasoning of some of our pupil premium children is lower than that of the rest of school 5 Providing interventions in a timely and appropriate manner.
-6 Communication and Language and Personal, Social and Emotional Development - on entry and as a result of the Pandemic
+Challenge number Detail of challenge 1 Low uptake of extra-curricular enrichment opportunities 2 Working below age related expectations in reading, writing and maths due to gaps in knowledge.
+3 Emotional Well-being and behaviour regulation.
+4 Lower Cultural Capital which means some of our children may lack opportunities to encounter a range of experiences outside of school.

+5 Communication and Language and Personal, Social and Emotional Development - on entry and as a result of the Pandemic